defi-wonderland/op-handbook/docs/interoperability/messaging-protocol.md

 ## TL;DR

 Every executing message must:
-- Prove its initiating log exists
+- Prove that its initiating log exists
-- Belong to a known chain in the dependency set
+- Belong to a chain in the dependency set
 - Pass timestamp and expiry validation
-- Be declared in the access list with a valid checksum
+- Be listed in the access list with a valid checksum

 Messages propagate trust-minimized state across chains with 1-block latency.
 Contracts can safely react to events emitted on remote OP Chains, without relying on Ethereum as a bridge.